mitchell-pritchett/4111-db-project2/README.md

-### 2. The name of the PostgreSQL account where your database is on our server.
+### 2. Name of PostgreSQL Account Where Your Database is on Our Server.

 kk3583

-### 3. New items added & Rationale Behind Each Modification:
+### 3. New Items Added & Rationale Behind Each Modification:

-#### a. text attribute
+#### a.
+Text Attribute

 We add a text attribute `storyline` in the table `Contents.` This attribute holds a long textual description of the storyline of each movie or show.
-We want to add this attribute because in addition to the genres of a movie or show, we may want to find celebrities who have acted in a movie with or as some specific elements or roles, for example with a dragon, or as a family member.
+We want to add this attribute because, in addition to the genres of a movie or show, we may want to find celebrities who have acted in a movie with or as some specific elements or roles, for example with a dragon, or as a family member.
+This will be useful for getting to know the images or persona of an actor when media workers are trying to find appropriate actors for their content.